Sarony Photographs of Oscar Wilde—1882

 I believe this difference has not been previously noted because seldom are the photographs taken as a group.
 Moreover, if they are, they are usually viewed in sequence and rarely studied side-by-side.
-But on this basis it is difficult to believe that the 1882 Sarony images from the last four were taken on the same day as the remainder from the first series.
+But on this basis it is difficult to believe that the 1882 Sarony images from the last four were taken on the same day as the remainder from the earlier series.

 See what you think and then read the circumstantial evidence below which reinforces the idea that Wilde returned to Sarony (perhaps quite later in the year) for a separate sitting for the last four.

 In addition to the convincing difference in Wilde’s hair, there is additional visual and circumstantial evidence to suggest that the last four photographs belong to a later session.